-- a.
-To qualify for the Bachelor of Design, students must successfully complete all program requirements.
+- To qualify for the Bachelor of Design, students must successfully complete all program requirements.
 Students must also meet all promotion, final-year and residence requirements, and have Departmental recommendation. - b.
 Degrees "With Distinction" shall be awarded to students who achieve a grade point average of 3.5 or more, on all units of course weight credited to the program and on all units of course weight in Art and Design credited to the program.
 Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty.

-43.7 BFA in Art and Design
+43.8 BFA in Art and Design

 The Department of Art and Design offers a program leading to the degree of Bachelor of Fine Arts in Art and Design.
 The required courses and recommended sequencing are detailed in the following chart.
 Departmental approval is required for all courses selected to fulfil unspecified requirements and options.
-Students in the Bachelor of Fine Arts in Art and Design Program may take a selection of courses in the area of Museum Studies in Visual and Material Culture.
-A listing of recommended courses can be obtained from the Art and Design office.